 When you use Amazon, you’re piggybacking on Amazon’s platform to list and sell your products.
-From there, you’re sort of locked in, because you’ll funnel all potential customers to your store on Amazon to make sales.
+From there, you’re sort of locked in, because you’ll funnel all potential customers to your online site on Amazon to make sales.

 In other words, you don’t actually have much ownership over the sales channel.
 And to remain on Amazon, you’ll have to comply with Amazon’s rules on marketing, sales, fulfillment and so on.

-If you don’t, you might get kicked out—and lose your store and source of revenue.
+If you don’t, you might get kicked out—and lose your online business and source of revenue.

-With Shopify, however, you own your store.
-You have complete say over how you want your store to be run, and are free to market it however you want.
+With Shopify, however, you own your online website.
+You have complete say over how you want your online store to be run, and are free to market it however you want.

-This can include connecting your Shopify store to other platforms such as eBay, Facebook and Instagram to increase your sales channels…
+This can include connecting your Shopify store to other platforms and marketplaces such as eBay, Facebook and Instagram to increase your sales channels…

 …and you can even connect your Shopify store to Amazon!